brian-ho/geosimulation-futurescape/README.md

 part of, and adapting code from

-| GSD 6349 Mapping II : Geosimulation
+> GSD 6349 Mapping II : Geosimulation
-| Havard University Graduate School of Design
+Havard University Graduate School of Design
-| Professor Robert Gerard Pietrusko
+Professor Robert Gerard Pietrusko
-| <rpietrusko@gsd.harvard.edu>
-| (c) Fall 2016
+(c) Fall 2016
-| Please cite author and course
+Please cite author and course
-| when using this library in any
+when using this library in any
-| personal or professional project.
+personal or professional project.